S3 method for mvgam

 of test data containing the same variables as indata

 .
-If included, the observations in variabley
+If included, observations in variabley

 will be set toNA

-when fitting the model so that posterior simulations can be obtained- trend_map
+when fitting the model so that posterior simulations can be obtained.- trend_map

 Optional